 - “Senior Marketing Manager”

 The AND operator is used to get results that include both the search keywords.
-For example, if you are searching for prospective candidates working as Software Developers and you want to find only those that are working in the Financial Services sector.
+For example, if you are searching for prospective candidates working as Software Developers and want to find only those working in the Financial Services sector.
 This is where the AND operator proves promising.
 You can leverage the AND operator to include both search terms.

 Some other examples include: